ibm-cloud-docs/discovery-data/index-overview.md

 - `score`
 - `spans`

 Avoid including a `document_id` object in a JSON file.
 When you upload the file from the product user interface or use the API to add it with the *Add document* method, the document ID from the file is shown as the `document_id` value in query results.
 However, a different document ID is assigned to it and stored in the `parent_document_id` field.
 The assigned document ID is what is returned when you call the *List documents* method and is what must be used as the `document_id` in the endpoint URL for a *Delete document* method request.
-If you use the *Update document* method to assign a new `document_id`, the original ID continues to be returned in query results.
+When you use the *Update document* method to assign a new `document_id`, the original ID continues to be returned in query results.
 The assigned ID can be used to delete the document.
 {: note}

 Avoid field names that meet the following conditions.
 Field names with these restricted characters are not queried.